pulentcom/pulent.github.io/_posts/2020-09-01-antifragile-university.md

 layout: post
 title: Antifragility of universities
 date: 2020-09-01 19:22
 summary: Antifragility is a challenging concept and it is sometimes hard to grasp but can be a useful mental model when thinking about the future of universities.
 categories: antifragility universities europe

 ---
 ![](/assets/img/nathan-dumlao-ewGMqs2tmJI-unsplash.jpg)

-As defined by Nassim Nicholas Taleb, antifragility is a property of a system to not only resist but to thrive in the extraordinary circumstances.
+As defined by Nassim Nicholas Taleb, antifragility is a property of a system to not only resist but to thrive in extraordinary circumstances.
 To thrive in times of hardship.
 This concept is also connected to the black swan idea as he has coined it in his book of the same name.
 A black swan is an event that follows three criteria 1. unforeseen, unpredictable event, 2. of great importance, disturbance, 3. tends to be rationalized in hindsight.

 Applying and broadening these concepts in the ecosystem of universities and considering it both in local and networked surroundings should be a worthy investment.